magoogle/D4Assistant/README.md

 - Automatically detects the "Modify Reward" chest screen.
 - Scrolls through the boss list and selects the boss you specify.
 - Clicks "Open" once the desired boss is selected.
-- Works with mouse/keyboard input (controller coming soon).
+- Works with mouse/keyboard/controller.
 - Supports debug mode to view OCR output and saved images.

 ---

 ## 🚀 How to Use
+(Uninstall previous release first if you have it from Add/Remove Programs)
 1. **Download the latest release** from the [Releases](https://github.com/magoogle/D4Assistant/releases/tag/Release) tab.
 2. **Install** Run the MSI.
 3. **Run** Desktop Shortcut for Magoogles - D4 Assistant.
-4. On first launch, you'll be prompted to:
-   - Set regions for: Modify button, Open button, Scroll arrow, and Boss list.
-   - These are saved in `config.json` in the same folder.
-5. **Select the boss name** from the dropdown list.
+4. **Choose** Masterworking/Enchanter/Belial Chest Opener
-6. Click **Start** to begin the looter process.
+6. Click **Start** to begin
-7. Click **Stop** to end it at any time.
+7. Pressing "P" will end it at any time.

 ---